WICG/attribution-reporting-api/EVENT.md

 Additionally, there should be a limit of 10 reporting origins per <source site, destination site, 30 days>, counted for every attribution report that is generated.

+### Pending source limits

+There should be a limit of 1024 pending sources per source origin.

+### Pending report limits

+There should be a limit of 1024 pending reports per destination site.

 ### Clearing Site Data